jarontai/dash/README.md

 English | [简体中文](./README.zh-CN.md)

-# Dash - A tiny interpreter written in Dart.
+# Dash - A toy scripting language written in Dart.

 [![Build status](https://travis-ci.org/jarontai/dash.svg)](https://travis-ci.org/jarontai/dash)

 Dash is an interpreter which fully build with [Dart](https://dart.dev).
 Dash is also a small dynamic language with Dart-like syntax and features.

-Dash is a dartify version of [Crafting Interpreters](http://craftinginterpreters.com/), which is a great book of interpreter/language implementation.
+Dash is a dart version of [Crafting Interpreters](http://craftinginterpreters.com/), which is a great tutorial of interpreter/language implementation.

+## Current Status

+The dash interpreter is almost done, the next is implementing the bytecode vm in [Rust](https://www.rust-lang.org/)!

 ## Language